Abuse of Power: FSIS meat inspector accused of targeting small plants

-Following two articles in the Montana Standard, where Editor David McCumber shared 12 years of history involving harassment by a vindictive federal supervisory inspector of some of the state's small meat plants, and even an admission of guilt by the inspector himself, Montana Congressman Greg Gianforte said there should be consequences for the egregious conduct.
+Following two articles in the Montana Standard, where editor David McCumber shared 12 years of history involving apparent harassment by a federal supervisory inspector of some of the state's small meat plants, and even an admission of guilt by the inspector himself, Montana Congressman Greg Gianforte said there should be consequences for the egregious conduct.

 In a letter to Carmen Rottenberg, Acting Deputy Under Secretary for Food and Safety, Gianforte called for an investigation into the department's practices and specifically of FSIS front-line supervisor Jeffrey Legg.

 "My constituents have described a series of wanton abuses from this out-of-control bureaucrat," wrote Gianforte.
 "These family businesses have filed numerous complaints with FSIS after Dr. Legg imposed on them outrageous compliance costs for regulations that do not exist.
 When confronted about his enforcement of self-created regulations, Legg retaliated against them."

 Gianforte continued, "It is unacceptable for federal bureaucrats to target family businesses.
 This pattern of behavior has lasted for over 15 years."

 The targeting has been a nightmare, according to Bart Riley, who owns Riley's Meats, a small meat processing plant in Butte, MT, founded in 1949, by Riley's grandfather.

 "We've had no problems until this Dr. Legg showed up," Riley said of the 70 plus years of business.